 -Coconut milk (canned)

-Before you can go dairy-free, you’ll need to know what how to
+Before you can go dairy-free, you’ll need to know what how to replace the gap that it leaves in your diet.
+Here are some alternatives to get you started.

 This is a big one for most of us.
 It is used in tea, cereal, baking, sauces and soups.
 It is also the key ingredient in a lot of other popular food – cheese, yogurt and ice cream to name but a few.
 But it isn’t as unavoidable as it might seem once you discover the alternatives.